souradeep-111/Neural-Network-Controller-Verification-Benchmarks-HSCC-2019/README.md

 Please feel free to reach out if you have further questions !

-Cite the following paper if you use these Benchmarks :
+Cite the following paper if you use these benchmarks :

 Reachability Analysis for Neural Feedback Systems using Regressive Polynomial Rule Inference, by Souradeep Dutta, Xin Chen and Sriram Sankaranarayanan